michelfrjf614/InstallHassio/README.md

       - finaly input the name "ec2-S3-access”;  --**REVER: POIS DURANTE UM TESTE FOI NECESSÁRIO RECRIAR ESSA RULE**
       - after that, click on Create role;
       - Click on Lambda and after click on next;
-      - after that pick “AWSLambdaBasicExecutionRole" and "AmazonEC2FullAccess"
+      - after that pick “AWSLambdaBasicExecutionRole", "AmazonS3FullAccess" and "AmazonEC2FullAccess"
       - click on next and next again;
-      - finaly input the name "LambdaAccess”;
+      - finaly input the name "Lambda_SSH”;

 2. You need to follow this tutorial (in this video you can visually see the information: https://www.youtube.com/watch?v=jFAipm0NsVA&ab_channel=SrceCde)
    - Open this link: https://console.aws.amazon.com/console/home?